Al Arbour: Return to coaching (1988–1994)

 Following a disappointing start to the 1988–89 season, Torrey fired Terry Simpson, and Arbour returned to the bench.
 Most of the veterans of the dynasty had since left the team, and the Islanders missed the playoffs for the first time in 14 years.
 Arbour had one more run deep into the playoffs in 1992–93, where he led the Islanders past the two-time defending champion Pittsburgh Penguins and to the Prince of Wales Conference Finals.
 Islanders star Pierre Turgeon, who was seriously injured after Dale Hunter hit him from behind in the previous round, missed all but a few shifts of the second-round series against Pittsburgh.
 The Mario Lemieux-led Penguins had finished first in the regular season.
 Arbour's Islanders defeated Pittsburgh in overtime of the seventh game of the series.
 In the semifinals, the Islanders lost to the eventual champion Montreal Canadiens.

 Arbour retired after the 1993–94 season, having led the Islanders to a second playoff berth where they were swept in the first round by the Presidents' Trophy-winning New York Rangers, who went on to capture the Stanley Cup.
 At that time Arbour had won 739 games as an Islander coach, and a banner with that number was raised to the rafters at the Nassau Veterans Memorial Coliseum on January 25, 1997.

 Retirement

 On November 3, 2007, Arbour returned, at the request of Islanders coach Ted Nolan, to coach his 1,500th game for the Islanders.
-At age 75, he became the oldest man ever to coach a National Hockey League game.
 The Islanders beat the Pittsburgh Penguins 3–2, giving Arbour his 740th win.
 The 739-win banner was brought down, and replaced with one with the number 1500, representing the total number of games coached.
 He is the only coach in NHL history to coach 1,500 games for the same team.

 Arbour and his wife, Claire, lived in Longboat Key, Florida, and maintained a summer cottage in Sudbury.
 The couple had four children together.
 In 2015, he underwent treatment for Parkinson's disease and dementia in Sarasota, Florida, eventually entering hospice care.
 Arbour died on August 28, 2015, in Sarasota, Florida, aged 82.
+Al's wife Claire died February 23, 2024 in Florida.